 Carrel's reputation is unspoiled.
 He will guide lots of mountaineers safe up and down the Cervino.
 Whymper publishes a book on his mediatized ascent: Scrambles amongst the Alps.
 Despite the mediatized rivalry, Whymper and Carrel undiminishedly join forces to explore the mountains in team upon times.
 Whymper also collaborates with Horace Walker and he designs a tent that will inspire models for at least 100 years to come.
 Whymper continues finding ways up never-visited mountains like Barre des Ecrins, Aiguille d'Argentière,....

 In the next 100 years, partly as a result of her popularity, Matterhorn will swallow more than 500 other lives.
 (Mont Blanc – even more marketed into a symbol, accessible and hikable – counts around 16x more casualties in its brief history of climbing.)

-Someone on the internet stitched helicopter photos to show a glimpse of the Hörnli ridge, Matterhorn's normal route, today with fixed ropes and marks to stay on path, away from bad loose rock.
+Someone on the internet stitched helicopter photos to show a glimpse of Whymper's Hörnli ridge, today's Matterhorn's normal route, now with fixed ropes and marks to stay on path away from bad loose rock.